+£'000

+Company

 At 28 December 2014 2,652

-Share based payment in respect of subsidiary 104
+Share based payment in respect of subsidiary 133

-At 29 December 2013 2,548
+At 27 December 2015 2,785

-At 30 December 2012 Share based payment in respect of subsidiary 2,353 195
+Share based payment in respect of subsidiary 100

-Company £'000
+At 1 January 2017 2,885

-The Company's investments are wholly related to a 100% ordinary shareholding in Took Us a Long Time Limited, a company registered in England and Wales.
+The Company's investments are wholly related to a 100% ordinary shareholding in Took Us a Long Time Limited, a company registered in England and Wales with registered offices at 32 Charlotte Street, London.
 Took Us a Long Time Limited is primarily engaged with the operation of restaurants.

-forming part of the financial statements for the 52 weeks ended 28 December 2014
+forming part of the financial statements for the 53 weeks ended 1 January 2017